 But the number of choices is much lower, due to new mandates (requirements) that began in 2014.
 Since no applicant can be turned down, a substantially higher number of claims are generally submitted.
 This has a major negative impact on prices unless large numbers of healthy applicants purchase policies.
 So far, since the passage of the ACA legislation, young healthy persons are NOT flocking to purchase coverage.

 This situation has not necessarily raised premiums for young adults and students.
 But higher-income individuals and families that don't qualify for a federal subsidy, have seen their rates continue to increase faster than expected.
 Thus, high-deductible plans and HSA Accounts continue to grow in popularity.
+Additional catastrophic options have also become available, although some benefits are limited.

 Health Insurance Rates In Ohio Vary By County And Zip Code